 “My father is said to talk to a cat.
 Do you call that charming?”

 “Your father, bless his heart, is a special case.
 His is a personal tragedy.
 Poor Jakome.
 His inherited yoke has been his misfortune, and ours.
 You are a hundred times more fit for the post.
 Prove it!
 Give your assent to this bold undertaking.”

-“How’s the creampuff, Bitts?” the cat had called from the upper reaches of a Hawthorn tree.
+“How’s the creampuff, Bitts?” the cat had called from the reaches of a Hawthorn tree.
 “Down the hedgehog hole yet?3 Make your move, son.
-You’ve got rivals, my friend.
+You’ve got a rival, my friend.
 There’s an Envoy on her tail.
 Not bad looking either.
 Find your spunk before it’s too late.”

-He slams his fist on the dinner table, knocking over one of d’Ollot’s goblets.
+Bitts slams his fist on the dinner table, knocking over one of d’Ollot’s goblets.
 It careens over the edge, onto the floor, where it shatters.
 “Details!” he demands.

 Under the table, Zagi kicks his friend, who, having recovered his dislodged composure, is rolling his eyes.
-His sense of humor is intact, if not his treasured art glass, rarely employed, pridefully put into use on this special occasion.
+His sense of humor is intact, if not his treasured art glass, pridefully put into use on this special occasion.

-D’Ollot perseveres.
-“Her presence suggested, sir, by the reactions of my actors.
+“The Holy Virgin, sir,” d’Ollot explains.
+Christ, he thinks, this one’s as bad as the Papa.
+But that might be for the best.
+He continues.
+“The Immaculata herself, her presence suggested, sir, by the reactions of my actors.
 This will be a performance, an opportunity to experience the blessing of blind faith.
-I’ve chosen the site, level, plenty of room for a good-sized assembly, on the outskirts of the lower town.
+I’ve chosen the site, level, plenty of room for a good-sized assembly.
 Two boys will fix their gaze on a promontory.
 The Virgin’s words will be heard by my two, no one else.
-It will be a powerful illustration of a central tenet of faith, the celebration of the unknowable.
+It will be a powerful illustration of a central tenet, the celebration of the unknowable.
 As Jesus remarked, a miracle is worth a thousand words.”

 “Jesus said that?”